YoungPenguin/UAV_Teensy/README.md

 ****description comming a little bit after the end of this project: 26/6/2020, just need to vibe a little then its comming.
 Latest start August***

-And for all my embedded systems dudes who loves assembly - this Flight controller will be witten in RISC-V and ARM: Latest start August!
+And for all my embedded systems dudes - this Flight controller will be witten in pure C: Latest start August!

 ***IMPORTANT!!!***
  - ***Make sure all inputs and sensors are set in the same direction as the code is written***